Notice of Prohibition of Sex Discrimination

 Guidance for Consent:

-The term “Advisor” means any person who is invited by the Complainant or the Respondent to attend any meetings, sessions or conferences with the intent to advise the Complainant or the Respondent.
-The Advisor’s role is advisory only; the Advisor is not permitted to question conference participants, speak to Conduct Board Members or make public comments during any meetings, sessions or conferences.
+The term “Advisor” means any person who is a member of the University Community not holding an advanced law degree, who is invited by the Complainant or the Respondent to attend any meetings, sessions or conferences with the intent to advise the Complainant or the Respondent.
+The Advisor’s role is advisory only; the Advisor is not permitted to question conference participants, speak to Conduct Board Members or make public comments during the Conduct Board Conference.

 Title lX Coordinator and Team